FREQUENTLY ASKED QUESTIONS

 A second reason is, when a policy is structured this way, the commission the advisor receives is typically only around HALF what they would receive from selling a traditional insurance policy.
 So, even if your agent or financial planner is aware of the concept, they might not want to share it with you….

-One thing our clients would tell you though, is once they starting practicing the Bank On Yourself concept, they sure wished they had heard about it sooner!
-(To hear some other things our clients are saying about Bank On Yourself, just visit our True Stories page.)
+One thing our clients and other Bank On Yourself users would tell you though, is once they starting practicing the Bank On Yourself concept, they sure wished they had heard about it sooner!
+(To hear what users are saying about Bank On Yourself, visit this page.)

 “Is this Bank On Yourself program the same thing as LEAP, or other investment or financial programs I have heard about?”